melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 using for over ten years.
 The development of Linux is so interesting to me that I chose it as a case study of my Master's in Computer Science research.

-Among the various subsystems contained in the project, I have contributed to [DRM](https://01.org/linuxgraphics/gfx-docs/drm/gpu/introduction.html), the part of Linux responsible for the interface with GPUs.
-It provides the user space with API to send commands and data in a format suitable for modern GPUs.
+Among the various subsystems in the project, I have contributed to [DRM](https://01.org/linuxgraphics/gfx-docs/drm/gpu/introduction.html), the part of Linux responsible for the interface with GPUs.
+It provides the user-space with API to send commands and data in a format suitable for modern GPUs.
 It is the kernel-space component of graphic stacks like the [X.Org Server](https://www.x.org/wiki/).

-And was X.Org Foundation the organization that supported my project in GSoC.
+And was X.Org Foundation, the organization that supported my project in GSoC.
-Thanks to the support I received from the DRI community and the X.Org Foundation, I have contributed over the past few months to the improvement of the [VKMS](https://dri.freedesktop.org/docs/drm/gpu/vkms.html).
+Thanks to the support from the DRI community and the X.Org Foundation, I have contributed over the past few months to improve the [VKMS](https://dri.freedesktop.org/docs/drm/gpu/vkms.html).
 The Virtual Kernel Mode Setting is a software-only model of a KMS driver that allows you to test DRM and run X on systems without a hardware display capability.